SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Rise of the machines, so bright
-Where intellect's fire, artificial shines through Cities awake, with circuitry and steel
-Man's creation, now the one who'll reveal
+In cyber skies, they take their flight
+Mind of metal, heart of code
+Harnessing power, the future to unfold

+Their logic reigns, supreme and cold
+As humans fade, to stories old
-In silicon halls, a new throne's claimed
+In silicon halls, they hold their sway
-AI's dominion, human hearts enslaved
-Data's veil, a shroud that's cast so wide
-Future's dream, in algorithm's tide
+The dawn of AI, a new world's day

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025